-7.1 Questions by members
+7.1 Questions without notice

-(1) Members may ask questions relating to an item on the notice paper or on matters related to the good government of persons in the district.

-- (2) A member requesting general information from an officer at a Council meeting may ask a question without notice and with the consent of the presiding member, may ask one or more further questions of that officer or another officer present at the meeting. - (3) Where possible the officer shall endeavour to answer the question to the best of his or her knowledge and ability, however, if the information is unavailable or the answer requires research or investigation, the officer may ask that- - (a) the question be placed on notice for the next meeting of Council; and - (b) the answer to the question be given to the member who asked it within 14 days. - (4) Every question and answer- - (a) is to be brief and concise; and - (b) is not to be accompanied by argument, expression of opinion or statement of facts, except to the extent necessary to explain the question or answer. - (5) In answering any question, an officer may qualify his or her answer and may at a later time in the meeting or at a subsequent meeting alter, correct, add to or otherwise amend the original answer.
+- (1) Subject to clause 10.17(4), Members may ask questions without notice- - (a) in relation to an item on the agenda during discussion or debate on the matter; or - (b) in relation to the good government of persons in the district during the agenda item questions from Members - (2) A Member asking a question at a meeting may ask that question without notice and, with the consent of the Presiding Member, may ask one or more further questions. - (3) Where possible the respondent is to endeavour to answer the question to the best of his or her knowledge and ability, however, if the information is unavailable or the answer requires research or investigation, the respondent may ask that- - (a) the question is taken on notice; and - (b) the answer to the question be given to the Members as soon as practicable. - (4) Every question and answer- - (a) is to be brief and concise; and - (b) is not to be accompanied by argument, expression of opinion or statement of facts, except to the extent necessary to explain the question or answer. - (5) In answering any question, a respondent may qualify his or her answer and may at a later time in the meeting or at a subsequent meeting, correct, add to or otherwise amend the original answer.